temersonzetina/stock-analysis/README.md

 **Conceptually complexity**

-While not a "disadvantage" per se, refactoring may require developers to develop a deeper conceptual understanding of certain concepts.
-For instance, in the case of the VBA Challenge, creating a "ticker index" that allowed us to bypass a nested For loop and circulate through the data just once meant conceptualizing and integrating another array.
-On the one hand, this array enabled greater efficiency.
-On the other, it added a layer of complexity that - though not a hindrance - requires that the developer have existing expertise or that they advance their understanding of software processes.
+While not a "disadvantage" per se, refactoring may require developers to develop a deeper conceptual understanding of certain skills.
+For instance, in the case of the VBA Challenge, creating a "ticker index" that allowed us to bypass a nested For loop and circulate through the data just once meant conceptualizing and integrating another set of arrays.
+On the one hand, these arrays enabled greater efficiency, because we were able to store all of the necessary information about each of the company's performance data during a single run through the data.
+Conversely, refactoring added a layer of complexity that - though not a hindrance - requires that the developer have existing know-how or that they advance their understanding of software processes.

 ### Pros and Con's of Refactoring the VBA Script
-The VBA script ran significantly faster after refactoring, each analysis taking around 1/5 the time it took during the original analysis.
+The VBA script ran significantly faster after refactoring, each revised analysis taking around 1/5 the time it took during the original analysis.
 This seems largely due to the fact that the refactored code looped through the data worksheet just once, as opposed to twelve times as in the case of the original code.

 In terms of having "cleaner code," eliminating the nested for loop simplified the process of looping through the worksheet data.
 However, as described above, it also meant understanding how to use the ticker index variable.
 Figuring out how to integrate this element into phrases alongside the output arrays may have been the single most difficult challenge associated with this project.
 This speaks to the difficulty related to deepening one's knowledge of software processes while writing more efficient code.